akuefler/akuefler.github.io/fovea_documentation.md

 List of strings labeling each axis.

 _handles_
 Ordered Dictionary of mpl handles belonging to artists in the layer.
 The keys correspond to names of the data stored in the data field (i.e., they should have a one-to-one correspondence with layer_struct.data.keys after the artist has been drawn with a call to _buildLayer_), each valued with a single matplotlib object.
-An ordered dictionary is used to facilitate cycling between handles in a single layer with keypresses (see the section on navigation callbacks for more information) ISSUE: link?.
-ISSUE: Because it reuses the same keys as data, it may make more sense to store handles at the data-level, rather than the layer-level.
+An ordered dictionary is used to facilitate cycling between handles in a single layer with keypresses (see the section on navigation callbacks for more information)

 _trajs_
 A dictionary of PyDSTool Trajectories belonging to artists in a layer.
 The keys correspond to names of the data stored in the 'data' field, each valued with a single PyDSTool Trajectory created by the internal function _\_updateTraj()_.